CrunchyData/postgres-operator/hugo/content/Upgrade/upgrade40to41.md

 ##### Step 1
-For the cluster(s) you wish to upgrade, scale down any replicas, if necessary, then delete the cluster
+For the cluster(s) you wish to upgrade, scale down any replicas, if necessary (see `pgo scaledown --help` for more information on command usage) page for more information), then delete the cluster

 	pgo delete cluster <clustername>

 {{% notice warning %}}